Please visit Dates & Fees for more session dates

 Founding partners: PWC, Institut Luxembourgeois des Administrateurs, Russell Reynolds, Singapore Institute of Directors

 A global network and expertise in governance

 INSEAD Certificate in Corporate Governance

-The INSEAD Certificate in Corporate Governance (IDP-C) is designed to be a global credential for board members operating internationally – the first of its kind offered by an academic institution.
-Completion of the certificate enables participants to become a part of the INSEAD alumni community.
-Within this community, participants become a part of an international network of directors and executives.
+Following the completion of the International Directors Programme, participants receive the INSEAD Certificate in Corporate Governance.
+The certification is designed to be a global credential for board members operating internationally – the first of its kind offered by an academic institution.
+In addition, certificate holders can become a part of the INSEAD alumni community.

 The INSEAD Corporate Governance Centre was launched in 2010 and undertakes cutting-edge research and teaching tailored to the needs of boards and international directors.
 It aims to establish new programmes and events that foster a global dialogue on the challenges of corporate governance and leadership in an international context.